-Appearance - The male Shelduck has a dark glossy green head and neck.
-The lower neck and upper breast are white with a chestnut-brown band around the breast and mantle.
-The underside is mostly white and the wings have black primary and secondary feathers with white forewings.
+Appearance: - The male Common Shelduck has a dark glossy green head and neck.
+The lower neck and upper breast are white with a chestnut brown band around the breast and mantle, a white back, the underside is mostly white and the wings have black primary and secondary feathers with white forewings.
 The beak is red with a conspicuous knob on the upper base, and the legs are pink.
-The female is similar but is smaller, duller, and does not have the knob on its beak.
+The female is similar but is smaller, duller, a narrow chestnut band around the breast, and does not have the knob on its beak.

-Notes - Shelducks are very large ducks which spend more time out of water than most other ducks.
-In July many moulting flocks migrate to north-west Germany leaving the juveniles behind with a few adult birds to look after them.
+Notes: - Shelducks are very large ducks which spend more time out of water than most other ducks.
+In July the UK population moulting flocks migrate to north-west Germany leaving the juveniles behind with a few adult birds to look after them.

 WWT Slimbridge Video clips: